Graduation & Licensure

 Degree Audit Students should select the form from below that corresponds with their first term at AOMA.
 To complete this form, students may obtain an unofficial copy of their transcript from the registrar or use their student portal.
-Once a student submits their application for graduation, with the graduation fee, the registrar will complete an audit of the students didactic and clinical records to determine what is lacking that must be completed prior to conferring a degree.
+Once a student submits their application for graduation the registrar will complete an audit of the students didactic and clinical records to determine what is lacking that must be completed prior to conferring a degree.

 Graduation Application - Summer 08 thru Spring 10